samagosti7/printables/README.md

 - All images on the site came from either unsplash, pixabay, or adobe stock.

-- The readme skeleton was the same as I used from prior projects, so it comes premade with functional links and navigation.
+- The readme skeleton was the same as I used from prior projects, so it comes premade with functional links and navigation, originate from user ikelvvv.

-As always, thanks to tutor support for being immeasurably helpful, and to my mentory Marcel for his pinpoint advice.
+As always, thanks to tutor support for being patient and helpful, and to my mentor Marcel for his pinpoint advice.